 - Use most of the website using a screen reader (including the most recent versions of JAWS, NVDA and VoiceOver)

 AbilityNet has advice on making your device easier to use if you have a disability.

-We're always looking to improve the accessibility of this website.
-If you find any problems that aren’t listed on this page or think we’re not meeting the requirements of the accessibility regulations contact us.
+We're always looking to improve the accessibility of these websites.
+If you find any problems not listed on this page or think we are not meeting accessibility requirements please, contact firstname.lastname@example.org.

 Technical information about this website's accessibility

-Jisc is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.
+Jisc is committed to making this website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.